nu-book/cordova-doc/plugins/dialogs/index.md

         ['Restart','Exit']     // buttonLabels
     );

-### Supported Platforms

-- Amazon Fire OS
-- Android
-- BlackBerry 10
-- Firefox OS
-- iOS
-- Tizen
-- Windows Phone 7 and 8
-- Windows 8
-- Windows

-### Windows Phone 7 and 8 Quirks
+### Windows Quirks

 - There is no built-in browser function for `window.confirm`, but you can bind it by assigning:

         window.confirm = navigator.notification.confirm;

 - Calls to `alert` and `confirm` are non-blocking, so the result is only available asynchronously.

-### Windows Quirks

-- On Windows8/8.1 it is not possible to add more than three buttons to MessageDialog instance.

-- On Windows Phone 8.1 it's not possible to show dialog with more than two buttons.
+- On Windows it's not possible to show dialog with more than two buttons.

-### Firefox OS Quirks:

-Both native-blocking `window.confirm()` and non-blocking `navigator.notification.confirm()` are available.

 ## navigator.notification.prompt